Note: This article was last updated on February 10, 2022, to add new technical details.

 Method 2: Wipe all Wi-Fi Settings

 You can also remove all your Wi-Fi settings.
 So that you can start fresh.
 This involves deleting all preference plist files associated with wireless settings in macOS.
+Plist files are special files that contain properties and configuration settings for your apps.
 Here is how:

 - Turn off Wifi by clicking the Turn Wi-Fi Off in the menu bar.